Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Radio Channel Measurements

 \subsection{Indoor Measurement Campaign}

 The measurement campaigns performed in the shopping mall and airport check-in hall are described in \cite{Nguyen}.
 The third indoor site, which is further described in \cite{deGuzman22_VTCS}, is in the entrance hall of the Electrical Engineering building of Aalto University in Maarintie 8, Espoo, Finland.
 Two measurement campaigns were performed in this site and are referred in Table~\ref{tab:MeasurementDetails} as Entrance Hall 1 and Entrance Hall 2.
-The antenna locations of the former and the latter measurement campaigns are shown in Fig.~\ref{fig:TUAS_map1} and Fig.~\ref{fig:TUAS_map2}, respectively.
+The antenna locations of the two measurement campaigns are shown in Fig.~\ref{fig:TUAS_map1} and Fig.~\ref{fig:TUAS_map2}, respectively.